enarx/enarx/README.md

 ## Sponsors

 Enarx would not be possible without the support of its sponsors.
-Many thanks to all who contribute to the long term succes of this project!
+Many thanks to all who contribute to the long term success of this project!

 ### Confidential Computing Consortium